purnesh42H/Search-Engine/README.md

 - The input file folder is ~\Project\3rdRun_Lucene_Baseline\document\
 - The indexes will be created at ~\Project\3rdRun_Lucene_Baseline\index\ folder.
 - The result will be produced at ~\Project\3rdRun_Lucene_Baseline\result\ folder.

-## Base Evaluation
-This is a indexer content